S.1790 – National Defense Authorization Act for FY2020

 Military Construction, Family Housing, and Family Support

-In order to address the flaws and shortcomings in the military’s efforts to outsource its housing to contractors, the NDAA takes the following actions:
+In order to address the flaws and shortcomings in the military’s efforts to outsource its housing to government contractors, the NDAA takes the following actions:

 Directs DOD to create a Military Tenant Bill of Rights;